gchauhan42/gchauhan42.github.io/_pages/about.md

   - /about.html
 ---

-I am a theoretical particle physicist, currently working as a postdoctoral associate at Center for Neutrino Physics at Virginia Tech since November 2022.
+I am a theoretical particle physicist, currently working as a postdoctoral research scholar at Arizona State University, since October 2024.
+Previously, I have been a postdoctoral associate at Center for Neutrino Physics at Virginia Tech, November 2022 to October 2024.I have also been a postdoctoral fellow at UCLouvain in Belgium, from December 2021 to October 2022.

 I completed my Ph.D. in Physics from Washington University in St. Louis in December 2021 under the supervision of [Prof. Bhupal Dev](https://sites.wustl.edu/bdev/).
-I have also been a postdoctoral fellow at UCLouvain in Belgium, from December 2021 to October 2022.
-Before joining my Ph.D program, I completed my B.E. degree in Electronics and Communication Engineering from University of Delhi in 2016.
+Before joining the Ph.D program, I completed my B.E. degree in Electronics and Communication Engineering from University of Delhi in 2016.

 For complete list of publications : [Inspire-HEP](https://inspirehep.net/authors/1724253?ui-citation-summary=true)